Gabeperson/mineshare/README.md

 Self hosting the server is pretty easy.
 You just need to setup 1 DNS records, point them at your server, open a few ports and people will be able to use it.

+Github releases dont contain a binary build for the server, but CI builds them every commit and you can download from the artifacts or compile it on your own.

 You need to decide on a "base domain", which is the `mineshare.dev` in word-word-word.mineshare.dev, and a "prefix", which is the prefix of the domain that the server will connect to.
 I recommend using "mc" for the prefix,